Eurydia/notes-on-clean-programming-language/content/Cleanpedia/_content/Appendix A/StdReal.md

 ## Conversions From Real Number Type

-This group of functions explicitly converts real number type to other types.
+Explicitly converts real number type to other types.
-The function shares the same name, which is `fromReal`, but the desired type must be unambiguous.
+The desired type must be unambiguous.

 ### To Integer Type